GabeOchieng/ebolaproject/docs/installation.rst

 * numpy
 * scipy
 * matplotlib
-* PyQt (optional)
+* PyQt (installs as PyQt4) for the GUI

 A unix-based operating system (e.g. Linux or Mac OS X) is assumed.

-If you do not already have python2.7, numpy, scipy, and matplotlib, the Anaconda distribution (https://store.continuum.io/cshop/anaconda/) is a convenient way to install them.
+If you do not already have python2.7, numpy, scipy, matplotlib, and PyQt the Anaconda distribution (https://store.continuum.io/cshop/anaconda/) is a convenient way to install them.